HeliumEdu/platform/README.md

 python manage.py runserver
 ```

 A development server will be started at http://localhost:8000.
+API documentation can now also be viewed at http://localhost:8000/docs.

 Note that credentials to third-party services (for example, AWS services like SES) need to be set in the `.env` file
 before those services will work properly.
 Do NOT commit real credentials to third-party services, even in example files.